-Finally, there is only one double-blinded, randomized placebo-controlled study which investigates the effect of capules containing fennel oil on PCOS symptoms.
+Finally, there is only one double-blinded, randomized placebo-controlled study which investigates the effect of capsules containing fennel oil on PCOS symptoms.
 The intervention failed to show significant differences compared to placebo in the primary outcome measures.

-In conclusion, the medicinal use of fennel essential oil is not supported by clinical evidence.
+In conclusion, for bitter fennel fruit essential oil, there is no therapeutic indication which can be supported based on criteria for a well-established use .
 On the basis of the long standing use reported in scientific literature (see section 2.1) traditional medicinal use only could be supported.